Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Javadhu Hills

-Javadhu Hill are an extension of the eastern ghats which are spread over the parts of Vellore and Tiruvannamalai Districts.
-These hills separates these two districts as well.
+Javadhu Hill are an extension of the eastern ghats, which are spread over the parts of Vellore and Tiruvannamalai Districts.
+These hills separate these two districts as well.

-The average height of these peaks ranges from 1100-1150 metres.
-Its heighest peak is Melpattu.
+The average height of these peaks ranges from 1100 to 1150 metres.
+Its highest peak is Melpattu.
 The Vainu Bappu Observatory (VBO) Kavalur is located on these hills.
-This observatory have started its observations in 1967.
+This observatory started its observations in 1967.

-Bluish-Grey Granites are covered many parts of this range.
-These hills are covered with fruit bearing trees, Medicinal herbs and Sandalwoods.
+Bluish-Grey Granites cover many parts of this range.
+These hills are covered with fruit-bearing trees, Medicinal herbs and Sandalwoods.

-The illegal logging of Tree such as Sandalwood is a major concern here.
+The illegal logging of trees such as Sandalwood is a major concern here.

 Kalvarayan Hills

 It got its name from ancient tribes called Karalar.
-It is one of the major ranges of eastern ghats in Tamil Nadu.
-This range along with Pachaimalai, Aralvaimalai, Javadhu and Servarayan hills, separates the river basins of Cauvery and Palar.
+It is one of the major ranges of the Eastern Ghats in Tamil Nadu.
+This range, along with Pachaimalai, Aralvaimalai, Javadhu and Servarayan hills, separates the river basins of Cauvery and Palar.

 The height of these Hills ranges from 600 to 1220 metres.
 Kalvarayan Hill has two sections.
 They are Chinna Kalvarayan in the northern section and the Periya Kalvarayan in the southern section.